ReglementiXS European Downhill Cup 2023

-The UCI functionaries are responsible for submit the results for points of UCI.
+The UCI functionaries are responsible for submitting the results for UCI - points.

 Riders attend the race on their own account and at their own risk.
 The rider is responsible for the safety of his bike and clothes.
 The organization is not responsible and cannot be held responsible for any injuries and damages as results of any action during the whole racing weekend.

-All riders are responsible for insurance cover concerning damages based on the participations in the race.
+All riders are responsible for insurance coverage concerning damages based on their participation in the race.

 The participations dispense with the registration altogether regarding indemnity claim or regress towards the organizer, designee, commissaries, authorities or other person in association with the event.

 The liability waiver comes into effect upon registration with the organization.
 Over and above this, no further claims can be made.
 Specifically excluded from liability are intercycle AG, Sports Nut GmbH and Racement GmbH.
 The organization keeps the right to make any necessary changes or even to cancel the whole race according to safety problems, official orders, government laws and other unforeseen events at any time in the race without obligations regarding indemnifications.

 The subscribers of the registration accept the terms and conditions of the regulations concerning the implementation of the competition, other specific determinations of the event and the responsibilities and waiver of liability.

 The participants confirmed explicitly the correctness of all data of the registration.